-For the fourth year in a row, US News has selected DASH as the best diet overall.
+For the sixth year in a row, US News has selected DASH as the best diet overall.
 A panel of nutrition and health experts gave the DASH eating plan high marks its nutritional completeness, safety, ability to prevent or control diabetes and role in supporting heart health.
-DASH beat out a field full of better-known diets.

 Evidence-based diet and lifestyle approaches -- including DASH -- to keep blood pressure in check are reviewed here.
 Part III in a series from Food Insight newsletter.

 ABC News Medical Unit, By Julielynn Wong, M.D.

 A new study found people who ate at least six ounces of low-fat yogurt every three days were 31 percent less likely to develop high blood pressure than those who ate less.
 This study shows an interesting link, not cause and effect, between yogurt and decreased blood pressure.
 Nutrition professionals agree that it adds to the long list of reasons to eat and enjoy yogurt often.